Arthritis Treatment

 • Increases both the volume and quality of joint fluid

-• Is given as tablets or as an injection undr the skin every week for four weeks and then as advised by the vet
+• Is given as tablets or as an injection under the skin every week for four weeks and then ongoing as advised by the vet.

 Nutraceutical Supplementation: Chondroitin Sulfate/Glucosamine